 The Gita culminates in the understanding of prince Arjuna about the nature of existence, his place in the cosmic order, and why he has to be part of the battle.
 Here we have listed Bhagavad Gita Quotes on Karma, success, life, death, etc.

-Srimad Bhagavad Gita Dharma Quotes in Hindi by Lord Krishna
+Quotes on Dharam Bhagavad Gita in Hindi by Lord Krishna

 Quotes from Bhagavad Gita are translated into different languages, including Hindi.
 Here we have shared some of the Bhagavad Gita quotations in Hindi that will enhance your knowledge about various aspects of life.

 - हे अर्जुन ! जो कोई भी जिस किसी भी देवता की पूजा विश्वास के साथ करने की इच्छा रखता है, मैं उसका विश्वास उसी देवता में दृढ कर देता हूँ।

 - हे अर्जुन! सदैव संदेह करने वाले व्यक्ति के लिए प्रसन्नता ना इस लोक में है ना ही कहीं और।

 - हे अर्जुन! ज्ञानी व्यक्ति ज्ञान और कर्म को एक रूप में देखता है, वही सही मायने में देखता है।